lingtalfi/Light_Realform/doc/api/Ling/Light_Realform/SuccessHandler/RealformSuccessHandlerInterface/execute.md

 - updateRic: array|false=false, see [the updateRic definition in the Light_Realform conception notes](https://github.com/lingtalfi/Light_Realform/blob/master/doc/pages/2020/conception-notes.md#the-updateric-concept) for more details.
      It's false if the form is not in update mode.
 - storageId: string=null, the storage id that you defined in your configuration file.
+- multiplier: array, the multiplier configuration.
+See [the multiplier directive in the configuration file of the Light_Realform conception notes](https://github.com/lingtalfi/Light_Realform/blob/master/doc/pages/2020/conception-notes.md#the-configuration-file) for more details.
 - ...or you can add your own options